amirfarjam/Hypercube/auto-levelling.md

 - `m28` (home all axes, this resets the g92 command we gave earlier and puts us back at the real zero level)
 - `m500` to save the settings if you have EEPROM enabled in your configuration.h.
 (If you dont use EEPROM then you will need to auto level each time you restart your printer)

 Try printing a calibration cube!
-(I use this http://www.thingiverse.com/thing:24238)
+(I use a 40mm cube from here http://www.thingiverse.com/thing:56671 )

 |Property|Value|Notes|
 |--------|-----|-----|